helium/HIP/0094-response-time-windows-for-witness-rewarding.md

 This illustration is based on a real example, but is a general illustration for hotspot placed on cell-towers and high elevation point.
 The hotspot used in the illustration as model is Attractive-Olive-Cyborg, located in Clermont-Ferrand, France.
 This hotspot is deployed on high elevation point.
 Coverage can be seen on [mappers.helium.com](https://mappers.helium.com/uplinks/hex/891f96a85b3ffff), with 80km coverage from North to South.

-In term of coverage comparision, a 60km reach hotspot provides 36x the area coverage a 10km reach hotspot can provide.
-It provides about 3600x coverage compared to a indoor, city center located hotspot.
+In terms of coverage comparison, a 60km reach hotspot provides 36x the area coverage a 10km reach hotspot can provide.
+It provides about 3600x coverage compared to an indoor, city center located hotspot.

 This HIP does not propose to give these hotspots any advantages, the existing POC mechanisms already manage this.
 This HIP attempts to remove the penalty these important hotspots are currently suffering due to HIP-83.